cmdlinebeep/fuzzy-wuzzy/README.md

 Want to add a new policy to your site?
 Easy.
 Call the `rendered_policy` endpoint, and just paste the response text to your own site HTML.

 ![Robot Scholar](https://github.com/cmdlinebeep/roboterms/blob/master/robo-scholar.jpg?raw=true)

+*Please note, these are actually just toy policies for an assignment.
+DO NOT USE THEM FOR ANY COMMERCIAL PROJECTS!*

 ### Policies Currently Supported
 - Terms of Service.
 What are the terms users agree to when they use your site?
 Prevent abuse of your site.